This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 When does it apply?

-• companies with market capitalisation of JPY3 trillion or more will be subject to mandatory disclosure requirements from the fiscal year ending March 2027, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2028;
+• companies with average market capitalisation of JPY 3 trillion or more will be subject to mandatory disclosure requirements from the fiscal year ending March 2027, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2028; and

-• companies with market capitalisation of JPY1 trillion or more will be subject to mandatory disclosure requirements from the fiscal year ending March 2028, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2029; and
+• companies with average market capitalisation between JPY 1 trillion and JPY 3 trillion will be subject to mandatory disclosure requirements from the fiscal year ending March 2028, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2029; and

-• companies with market capitalisation of JPY500 billion or more will be subject to mandatory disclosure requirements from the fiscal year ending March 2027, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2028.
+• companies with average market capitalisation between JPY500 billion and JPY1 trillion will be subject to mandatory disclosure from the fiscal year ending March 2029, and mandatory third-party assurance on such disclosure from the fiscal year ending March 2030.

 What is required?

-The SSBJ Standards track the four pillars under TCFD’s Recommendations and require companies to disclose the following information on governance; strategy; risk management; and metrics and targets (see Quick Guide on TCFD).
+The SSBJ Standards adopted by the FSA track the four pillars under TCFD’s Recommendations and require companies to disclose the following information on governance; strategy; risk management; and metrics and targets (see Quick Guide on TCFD).

 Companies are required to integrate this information into their financial reports and link it to the improvement of long-term corporate value.

-A "safe harbour" provision to disclosure guideline will also be introduced to protect companies from liability for inaccuracies in Scope 3 greenhouse gas (“GHG”) emissions data, provided they can demonstrate a reasonable internal process for estimation.
+A "safe harbour" provision to disclosure guideline will also be introduced to protect companies from liability for inaccuracies in Scope 3 greenhouse gas (“GHG”) emissions data, provided that companies explain the assumptions and methodologies used in a reasonable and detailed manner.

 The third-party assurance required for each category of listed companies is limited to Scope 1 and Scope 2 GHG emissions alongside information on governance and risk management processes in the first two years of the mandate.